USA

 Manufacturer's warranty provided for this model.

-In fact, this is the minimum service life promised by the manufacturer, subject to the rules of operation.
-Most often, the actual service life of the device is much longer than the guaranteed one.
+In fact, this is the minimum service life promised by the manufacturer, provided that the operating rules are followed.
+Most often, the actual service life of the device turns out to be significantly longer than the guaranteed one.
 But an indicator of 5 years suggests that the memory card is more likely to be lost or become irrelevant.
-You can also come across a lifetime warranty, but in this case it is better to clarify the details of what it applies to.
-And in any case, it implies a certain period of time, though measured in decades.
-In addition to confirmation of reliability, such a guarantee allows you to contact the supplier after a while to eliminate possible problems (of course, not mechanical).
-But the difficulties in implementing this procedure (the representative office is located only in large cities) and the rare cases of the need for this (after all, it is easier to buy a new flash drive, with the exception of vital information on the old media) make the lifetime warranty more of a marketing ploy than a cool chip.
+You can also find a lifetime warranty, but in this case it is better to clarify the details of what it covers.
+And in any case, it implies a certain period of time, although measured in decades.
+In addition to confirmation of reliability, such a guarantee allows you to contact the supplier after a while to eliminate possible problems (not mechanical, of course).
+But the difficulties in carrying out this procedure (representative offices are located only in large cities) and the rare cases of need for this (after all, it is easier to buy a new flash drive, with the exception of vital information on the old media) make the lifetime warranty more of a marketing ploy than a cool feature.

 Kingston microSDXC Canvas Go!
 Plus often compared